Sometimes, you'll have to format your SD card because, like any other storage device, SD cards are susceptible to being corrupt.

 With that out of the way, can your Mac effectively format an SD card?
 Well, duh!
 Macs are some of the most powerful computers in the modern world.
-Do you really think they can’t handle formatting SD cards?

 In all seriousness though, your Mac is the perfect tool you can use to safely format your SD card, and this article will show the many ways you can do it.